bwo/monads/README.md

 associative, it does the same for left-biased `mplus` applications, rewriting `(mplus (mplus a b) c)` to `(mplus a (mplus b c))`.

+Note that this reorganization at present doesn't descend into the monadic arguments of e.g. `local`, and (obviously) the contents of closures in the second argument of `>>=` are opaque to it.

-There is a [branch](https://github.com/bwo/monads/tree/tramp) that attempts to avoid the necessity of using a transformer essentially by translating every monad's implementation into CPS in a trampolining continuation monad; however, this approach has several disadvantages: in particular, it slows everything down and makes the code more complicated---especially the code for the list monad, which has a natural transformation which is not lazy, a more complicated translation which is kind of lazy but can't be properly lifted into a monad tranformer, and a slightly more complicated yet translation which can be lifted but is even less lazy.
+There is a [branch](https://github.com/bwo/monads/tree/tramp) that attempts to avoid the necessity of using a transformer and this sort of manual rewriting by, essentially, translating every monad's implementation into CPS in a trampolining continuation monad; however, this approach has several disadvantages: in particular, it slows everything down and makes the code more complicated---especially the code for the list monad, which has a natural transformation which is not lazy, a more complicated translation which is kind of lazy but can't be properly lifted into a monad tranformer, and a slightly more complicated yet translation which can be lifted but is even less lazy.
 (However, if anyone wants to show me how to, or contribute code to, make the list monad lazy, play nice with transformers, and be trampolined, I would be most appreciative.)

 ## Why another monad implementation?